w4bo/teaching-handsondatapipelines/README.md

 This lab will cover:

-- Data cleaning and preprocessing (on Python and Pandas)
+- Data cleaning and preprocessing (hands on Python and Pandas)
-- Machine learning
+- Machine learning (hands on Python and Sklearn)
-- Big data elaboration on Spark
+- Big data elaboration (hands on Scala and Spark)
-- OLAP and data visualization
+- OLAP and data visualization (hands on Tableau)

 Each steps takes about 2 hours and covers both theory and practice.

-At the end of each step, you will be provided with the solution of the exercise.
+You can download this repo at the following link: https://github.com/w4bo/handsOnDataPipelines/archive/refs/heads/main.zip

 ## Time schedule
 |           |           |